25 Best and Cheapest Markets in Delhi and What to Buy 2026

 A small part of the vast selection of spices, nuts and dried fruit available at Khari Baoli in Old Delhi

-This market is on many tour itineraries and is one of the top things to see in Old Delhi.
-It’s Asia’s largest wholesale spice bazaar, and exploring it will be an adventure for your olfactory senses and make for colourful pictures.
+Khari Baoli is the famous spice market of Old Delhi.
+It’s one of top things to see in Old Delhi and exploring it will be an adventure for your olfactory senses and make for colourful pictures.

 A display of colourful hand painted envelopes in Chawri Bazaar, Old Delhi